YCChenVictor/blog-frontend/_posts/Computer_Science/mindset/2021-11-21-Object-Oriented-Programming.md

 ## Introduction

-Because the reference uses JAVA (static) and I prefer ruby (dynamic), I am going to demonstrate the OOP concepts with both these languages.
+I am going to demonstrate the OOP concepts with ruby and maybe with JAVA.

 The topics are as follow:

-1. classes
+1. classes: object-oriented,
-2. coupling
+2. coupling:
 3. interfaces
 4. encapsulation
 5. abstraction